fedecarg/tweetly/README.md

 ## URLs

 * **twitter-api**
-  - `/statuses/user_timeline?screen_name=cnnbrk&count=10` Show 10 lates tweets posted by cnnbrk
+  - `/statuses/user_timeline?screen_name=cnnbrk&count=10` Returns a collection of tweets posted by cnnbrk
-  - `/statuses/user_timeline?screen_name=undefined` Show error message when user doesn't exist
+  - `/statuses/user_timeline?screen_name=undefined` Returns an error message

 * **twitter-webapp**
-  - `/tweets` Show the latest tweets from cnnbrk
+  - `/tweets` Displays latest tweets from @cnnbrk
-  - `/tweets/fedecarg` Show the latest tweets from a given user
+  - `/tweets/fedecarg` Displays latest tweets from from a given user, in this case @fedecarg

 ## Development